belzecue/RabidTunes-rabid-hole-punch-server/README.md

 Python Server that allows peer to peer communication via UDP Hole Punching between devices that are behind NAT

+**Please note that although UDP Hole Punching is a great technique it is not successful 100% of the time due to different NAT and firewall configurations**

 ## Requirements

 - A public accessible machine with a udp port open